LM-SAL/irispy-lmsal/docs/guide.rst

                254.75, 254.75, 254.75, 254.75, 254.75, 254.75, 254.75, 254.75,
                254.75, 254.75, 254.75, 254.75] arcsec pix>)

-Understanding a Level 2 FITS file
+Understanding a level 2 FITS file
 =================================

-The structure of the IRIS Level 2 FITS data file is as follows:
+The structure of the level 2 FITS data file is as follows:

-The IRIS Level 2 FITS are multi-extension FITS files.
+The level 2 FITS are multi-extension FITS files.
 An extension" refers to a part of the file containing self-consistent information.
 This information may be, in the general case, a header or its corresponding data.
 The first extension is called ``primary`` and its ``extension number`` is 0.

-The extensions in an IRIS Level 2 SJI FITS file has the following numbers:
+The extensions in an level 2 SJI FITS file has the following numbers:

    - ``0``: header and data corresponding to the spectral images observed by the SJI.
    - ``1``: header and auxiliary 31 values from each exposure taken by the SJI in the spectral band of the file.